anerv/cycling_data_quality/README.md

 Once the folders have been created, provide:

-- for the intrinsic analysis: a polygon defining the study area
+- a polygon defining the study area
 - for the extrinsic analysis (optional): a reference data set

 For requirement details see: [Data set requirements for BikeDNA](datasetrequirements.md)